-During the pre-trimester period, there are several things you should do before you try to conceive.
-One of the things that's recommended for all women before pregnancy is Preconception Care and Counseling.
+During the pre-trimester period, there are several things you should do before you try to conceive and one of these is seeking preconception care and counseling.
 Preconception counseling consists of seeing a doctor or fill out an online questionnaire to find out how to improve your chances of having a healthier baby before even getting pregnant.
 Preconception counseling is challenging for several reasons:

 - Medical prenatal visits with your doctors are usually brief and a uniform approach cannot fit all encounters.

 - Most doctors are not trained to do adequate preconception counseling and have no time to do it

 - Advice must be individualized to a mother's culture, values, habitus, and personal circumstances.

 Preconception counseling is recommended for all women before pregnancy

 All women should be counseled to seek medical care before attempting to become pregnant.
 Many chronic medical conditions such as diabetes, hypertension, psychiatric illness, and thyroid disease have implications for pregnancy outcomes.
 Managing medical issues before pregnancy is safer than during pregnancy.
 All prescription and nonprescription medications should be reviewed during prepregnancy counseling.
 This review also should include nutritional supplements and herbal products that women may not consider to be medication use but could affect reproduction and pregnancy.

 Genetics is the study of heredity, the transmission of certain genetic traits from one generation to the other.
 Heredity is a biological process whereby a parent passes certain genes onto their children or offspring.
 It is important if you or the baby's father have certain traits that you may transmit to the baby.
 This is especially important before you get pregnant to get as much information as you can get to make decisions.
 Women who present for prepregnancy counseling should be offered screening for the same genetic conditions as recommended for pregnant women.
 Read more here about understanding genetics.